-CDLAC was established by Chapter 943, Statutes of 1987, in response to the Federal Tax Reform Act of 1986, which placed a cap on the volume of tax-exempt private activity bonds that could be issued within a state in a calendar year.
+The California Debt Limit Allocation Committee (CDLAC) was established by Chapter 943, Statutes of 1987, in response to the federal Tax Reform Act of 1986, which placed a cap on the volume of tax-exempt private activity bonds that could be issued within a state in a calendar year.

-CDLAC is the sole entity responsible to allocate tax-exempt private activity bond volume cap authority for the State of California through a variety of programs including multifamily housing, single-family housing, tax-exempt facilities, and industrial development bonds.
-Private Banks or investors purchase the bonds and since the investment is tax exempt, they require a lower level of return and can accordingly loan resources to a project owner/developer for below market interest rates which results is cost savings to the project.
+CDLAC is the sole entity responsible for allocating the tax-exempt private activity bond volume cap authority for the State of California through a variety of programs, including multifamily housing, single-family housing, tax-exempt facilities, and industrial development bonds.
+Private Banks or investors purchase the bonds and, since the investment is tax exempt, they require a lower level of return and can accordingly loan resources to a project owner/developer for below market interest rates, which results is cost savings to the project.
 This financing method is usually the only way for a housing developer to make an affordable housing project financially feasible.

-Each year CDLAC calculates volume cap for tax-exempt debt to be issued for private projects based on IRS guidelines.
+Each year, CDLAC calculates the volume cap for tax-exempt debt to be issued for private projects based on Internal Revenue Service (IRS) guidelines.
 CDLAC's programs are primarily used to finance affordable housing developments for low-income Californians, build solid waste disposal and waste recycling facilities, and to finance industrial development projects.
 Federal law limits how much tax-exempt debt a state can issue in a calendar year.
-This cap is determined by a population-based formula pursuant to a Revenue Procedure published annually by the Internal Revenue Service.
+This cap is determined by a population-based formula pursuant to a Revenue Procedure published annually by the IRS.
 The volume limit on qualified private activity bonds adjusted for inflation for calendar year 2021 and 2022 was \$110 multiplied by the state's prior year estimated population.
-The U.S. Bureau of the Census releases the most recent resident population estimate before the beginning of each calendar year.
+The U. S. Bureau of the Census releases the most recent resident population estimate before the beginning of each calendar year.
 For the last two calendar years the State Volume Cap for which CDLAC is responsible to allocate has been over \$4.3 billion.